TingPing/plugins/HexChat/readme.md

 Any javascript scripts will require the plugin I wrote that can be found [here](https://github.com/TingPing/hexchat-javascript).

+Any lua scripts will require the plugin [here](https://github.com/mniip/hexchat-lua).

 I recommend my [script](./script.py) script.
 It allows simply running ```/script [install|update|remove] SCRIPTNAME.py``` to manage my scripts.

 All scripts are under the [MIT license](/license).